astralway/phrasecount/README.md

 of processed documents.
 If the number of processed documents is less than the number of unique documents, then there is still work to do.
 After the load command runs, the documents will have been added or updated.
-However the counts will not update until the Observer runs in the background.
+However the phrase counts will not update until the Observer runs in the background.

 Deploying example